 Overall, day traders can’t go wrong with this indicator as their first choice.

-3. Range Box: Intraday Trading With an Unprecedented Approach
+3. Range Box: Day Trading For Beginners With an Unprecedented Approach

 Range Box trading involves obtaining forecasts from a sideways trend (range) in which a rectangle (box) has been drawn to contain the period.